NagusameCS/DiarizeWhisper/README.md

 # DiarizeWhisper

 ## Major Caveats
 - I havent tested for large audio but small snippets are confirmed working
 - It is theoretically capable of detecting multiple speakers but hasnt undergone extensive testing
 - Higher quality audio will lead to better results, if you have bad audio I cant help you

+## Initial Set-up

+Download the Python File provided above and then fill out the required information namely the `2 Directories` and `HF Token` (Guide to the latter provided below)

 ## HF TOKEN